ASCOMInitiative/ASCOM.Alpaca.Simulators/readme.md

 # ASCOM Alpaca Simulators
 ## About
 ASCOM Alpaca Simulators (sometimes called the OmniSim) is a combined set of simulators for all Alpaca device types.
 The goal is to be as compliant as possible with the Alpaca specification.
 By default it starts on localhost:32323.
-The port may change as it nears release.

-The simulators are direct ports from the ASCOM Platform simulators over to .Net Standard 2.0.
+The simulators are direct ports from the ASCOM Platform simulators over to .Net 8+.
 Once complete they are meant to be fully compatible with the platform versions.
-The configuration (which is in progress) is achieved through a Blazor web UI.
+The configuration is achieved through a Blazor web UI.
+As the simulators are modernized they also will get a JSON API for configuration.

 Most devices will have a Setup page for device settings and a Control page.
 The control page allows the device to run without a client, similar to the ASCOM Simulator handboxes.